 In March 2020, COVID-19 was declared a pandemic by the World Health Organization and the Centers for Disease Control and Prevention.
 Its rapid spread around the world and throughout the United States prompted many countries, including the United States, to institute restrictions on travel, public gatherings and certain business operations.
-These restrictions significantly disrupted economic activity in AEP's service territory and could reduce future demand for energy, particularly from commercial and industrial customers.
+These restrictions continue to significantly disrupt economic activity in AEP's service territory and could reduce future demand for energy, particularly from commercial and industrial customers.
 KPCo is taking steps to mitigate the potential risks to customers, suppliers and employees posed by the spread of COVID-19.

-As of March 31, 2020 and through the date of this report, KPCo assessed certain accounting matters that require consideration of forecasted financial information, including, but not limited to, the allowance for credit losses and the carrying value of long-lived assets.
-While there were not any impairments or significant increases in credit allowances resulting from these assessments as of and for the quarter ended March 31, 2020, the ultimate impact of COVID-19 also depends on factors beyond management's knowledge or control, including the duration and severity of this outbreak as well as third-party actions taken to contain its spread and mitigate its public health effects.
+As of June 30, 2020 and through the date of this report, KPCo assessed certain accounting matters that require consideration of forecasted financial information, including, but not limited to, the allowance for credit losses and the carrying value of long-lived assets.
+While there were not any impairments or significant increases in credit allowances resulting from these assessments for the three and six months ended June 30, 2020, the ultimate impact of COVID-19 also depends on factors beyond management's knowledge or control, including the duration and severity of this outbreak as well as third-party actions taken to contain its spread and mitigate its public health effects.
 Therefore, management cannot estimate the potential future impact to financial position, results of operations and cash flows, but the impacts could be material.